moerwald/c-sharp-git-hooks/README.md

 The idea for this scripts was based on the following issues:

-- CI (e.g. Jenkins) doesn't check all temporary branches, e.g. short-living feature or bugfix branches that are going to be merged to the production branch.
+- CI (e.g. Jenkins) doesn't check all temporary branches, e.g. short-living feature- or bugfix-branches that are going to be merged to the production branch.
 - Developers don't check the CI outcome (which is very sad, but not uncommon at daily work ...)
 - Increase feedback time.
-You'll "immediately" get feedback on commit/push if your code is ok, or if you messed something.
+You'll get "instant" feedback on commit/push if your code is ok or if you messed up something.

-As the base for above-mentioned GIT behavior the following points need to be realized:
+To implement above-mentioned GIT behavior the following points need to be realized:

 1. Your code has to be compilable via the cmd-line.
-2. You need to add to create GIT hook scripts and update the hook directory of your local GIT repository (or tell GIT to point to a directory containing your hooks).
+2. You need to create GIT hook scripts and update the hook directory of your local GIT repository (or tell GIT to point to a directory containing your hooks -> see [initGitHooks.ps1](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/initGitHooks.ps1) ).

 ## Make your solution compilable via cmd-line

-In this repository [Nuke](https://nuke.build) is used to define build the steps to build a .net core "HelloWorld" console app and a dummy "Helloworld" unit test project.
-[Nuke](https://nuke.build) defines several build steps in C#, the corresponding project is located in the build directory.
-The build project, `build.ps1` and `build.sh` were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. `build.ps1` acts more or less as a proxy to the cmd-line app, which is the output of ```_build.csproj```.
+In this repository [Nuke](https://nuke.build) is used to define the steps to build a .net core "HelloWorld" console app and a dummy "Helloworld" unit test project.
+The corresponding build project is located in the [build](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/tree/master/build) directory.
+The build project, `build.ps1` and `build.sh` were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. `build.ps1` acts as a proxy to the cmd-line app, which is the output of [_build.csproj](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/build/_build.csproj).
 Each target defined in [Build.cs](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/build/Build.cs) is proxied by the ```-target``` parameter of ```build.ps1```.
-Based on that you're able to build your software via:
+Based on that the code can be compiled via:

 ```
 > .\build.ps1 -target compile
 ```

-and you're also able to run the unit tests via:
+Unit-tests can be run via:

 ```
 > .\build.ps1 -target test